Praise of love and violence: an approach to the affective rhetoric of Cambiemos

 Materias:

-Acceso en línea:http://revele.uncoma.edu.ar/index.php/Sociales/article/view/2612
+Acceso en línea:https://revele.uncoma.edu.ar/index.php/Sociales/article/view/2612

 Aporte de: